osisoft/OCS-Docs/Documentation/SequentialDataStore/Filter_Expressions_Metadata.md

 | ``and``    | And logical operator                                |
 | ``not``    | Not logical operator                                |

-Not all operators supported for [values](xref:sdsFilterExpressions) are supported for filtering on object metadata string fields.
+Note that not all of the operators supported for filtering on [values](xref:sdsFilterExpressions) are supported for filtering on objects.

 **Logical Operator Examples**